AlfredA93/orchard-farm-weather/README.md

 - Please see [Testing](assets/documentation//TESTING.md) page
 ### Bugs

-- Problem 1: Attempting to print a dictionary with a for loop however the values weren’t being printed out in the terminal and the code was running without errors.
+- **Problem 1**: Attempting to print a dictionary with a for loop however the values weren’t being printed out in the terminal and the code was running without errors.
 - *Solution 1:`items()` was missing from the end of the for loop.*
-- Problem 2: When validating the user input for the weather data.
+- **Problem 2**: When validating the user input for the weather data.
 If user inputted a value over the range over the accepted values, causing the function to catch the input in the `else` code; then on the second input attempt entered an float number, it causes the app to crash due to trying to convert float into int.
 - *Solution 2: Add a `try`/`except` loop to the `while not in range()` part of the function.
 Adding a `valueError` to the except; to catch any `valueError` responses that then processes a new user input.
 I then changed the float to an integer, as catching float errors was causing more bugs to occur than catching integers*
-- Problem 3: Google Sheets API read limit of 300 requests per minute exceeding.
+- **Problem 3**: Google Sheets API read limit of 300 requests per minute exceeding.
 Due to the loop sending individual requests for each row value, instead of collecting the information in one batch call.

 ![API bug warning](/assets/documentation/images.webp/bug-api-warning.webp)

 ![API bug code](/assets/documentation/images.webp/bug-api-code.webp)

 - *Solution 3: Use Pandas library, to collect all the data we need in one API call in the beginning, then we can manipulate the data easily within a pandas dataframe on the local system.
 Write funtion to a new one using pandas library functions*
-- Problem 4: After updating my requirements.txt using a virtual environment, a warning message was arising in the terminal during the app running, which wasn't happening beforehand when testing.
+- **Problem 4**: After updating my requirements.txt using a virtual environment, a warning message was arising in the terminal during the app running, which wasn't happening beforehand when testing.
 The warning message was about future deprecation of code syntax on a function used in gspread.
 - *Solution 4: Change the version of gspread used in the requirements.txt file from 5.10.0 to 5.9.0 - as was used in all testing*

 ![GSpread Version bug](/assets/documentation/images.webp/bug-version.webp)

 ### Unfixed Bugs